 We allow you to choose your preferred first and second choice positions and office locations during the application process.
 This way, you can be reallocated to the next best opening if your first choice is unavailable.

 Once your choice is made, you won’t be able to change it.
 In most cases, you won’t be interviewed for multiple functions or offices, so think carefully before selecting your preferred roles.

 Résumé and supporting documents

-You will be asked to attach a copy of your English and/or Chinese résumé to the online system.
+You will be asked to attach a copy of your English (for Hong Kong and Macau positions) and/or Chinese résumé to the online system.
 The system only accepts files in doc, docx, xls, xlsx, pdf , jpg or txt format, so please prepare your documents accordingly.

-You will also need to submit an updated transcript copy as a pdf or jpg.
+You will also need to submit an updated transcript copy (showing your cummulative GPA) as a pdf or jpg.

 2. Online tests

 The Ability Test includes a Verbal Reasoning Ability Test, a Numerical Reasoning Ability Test and a Logical Reasoning Ability Test.

 We use this test to evaluate your ability to understand the logic of written arguments.
 To pass, you’ll need to quickly take in complex written information and draw accurate conclusions.